Conformally equivariant quantization for spinning particles: Symmetries of spinning particles

 The phase space of a spinning particle on a pseudo-Riemannian manifold $(M,\mg)$ is its supercotangent bundle $(\cM,\om)$, the spin being represented by a quadratic function in the Grassmann variables, $S=S_{ij}\xi^i\xi^j$.
 It automatically transforms in the right way under the action of the orthogonal group.
 This Hamiltonian model is equivalent to the well-known Lagrangian one developed in \cite{BMa77}, it is the classical counterpart of the quantum description of spinning particles as spinor fields \cite{Mic10a}.
 In the free case, the equations of motion of the particle are again given by the Hamiltonian flow of $R$.
 Denoting by $x$ the parameterized trajectory, we get in particular

 where $(R^a_{~bkl})$ denote the components of the Riemann tensor.
-The second equation shows that the spin is parallely transported, whereas the first one is an analog of Papapetrou's equation~\cite{Pap51}, which generalizes the geodesic equation for an extended object with spin.
+The second equation shows that the spin is parallely transported, whereas the first one is an analog of Papapetrou's equation~\cite{Pap51}, which generalizes the geodesic equation for an extended object with spin in general relativity.
 The deviation from geodesic motion is due to a coupling between the curvature and the spin.
 Generally, the particle's spin is spacelike, that is expressed by $p_i\xi^i=0$.
 See \cite{Rav80,KCa11} for further informations.

-The classical counterpart of the Dirac operator is its principal Hamiltonian symbol, given by $\bDel=p_i\xi^i$, which Poisson squares to $R=\{\bDel,\bDel\}$.
+The principal Hamiltonian symbol of the Dirac operator is given by $\bDel=p_i\xi^i$, which Poisson squares to $R=\{\bDel,\bDel\}$.
 Thus, all symmetries of the Hamiltonian flow of $\bDel$ are also symmetries for the one of $R$.
-Following \cite{GRV93}, we call them supercharges. \begin{defi} A supercharge is an element $K$ of $\cO(\cM)$ such that $\{\bDel,K\}=0$.
-A conformal supercharge is an element $K$ of $\cO(\cM)$ such that $\{\bDel,K\}\in(\bDel,R)$, where $(\bDel,R)$ is the ideal in $\cO(\cM)$ generated by $\bDel$ and $R$. \end{defi} Among the conformal supercharges stand all the elements in the ideal $(\bDel,R)$, which are considered as trivial supercharges since they vanish if $\bDel=0=R$.
-Consequently, the relevant space of conformal supercharges is the Poisson algebra
+Following \cite{GRV93}, we call them supercharges.